crossorigin="anonymous">

 Since sweating involves moisture and salt, the ring’s material properties protect it from damage, enabling users to track activity without interruption.

-In all these instances, users benefit from continuous biometric data without needing to remove the ring, allowing a seamless health monitoring experience through everyday interactions with water.
+In all these instances, users benefit from continuous biometric data without needing to remove the ring, enabling a seamless health-monitoring experience through everyday interactions with water.

 Swimming and Diving: Clarify whether the Oura Ring is suitable for swimming or diving activities

-The Oura Ring is well-equipped for swimming activities.
-Its 10ATM water resistance means it can endure water pressures to 100 meters deep, which translates to safe use in pools, lakes, and oceans for standard swimming and snorkeling activities.
+The Oura Ring is well-suited for swimming.
+Its 10ATM water resistance means it can withstand water pressures up to 100 meters deep, which makes it safe for use in pools, lakes, and oceans for standard swimming and snorkeling activities.
 The ring remains fully functional, allowing users to monitor biometrics even during aquatic exercise.

-For diving, the ring is appropriate for recreational scuba diving within its water resistance limits—typically moderate depths up to 100 meters.
+For diving, the ring is appropriate for recreational scuba diving within its water-resistance limits—typically for moderate depths up to 100 meters.
 However, certain cautions apply:

 Avoid Deep Diving

-Dives beyond 100 meters pose pressure risks that can compromise the ring’s water resistance seals and risk internal damage.
+Dives beyond 100 meters pose pressure risks that can compromise the ring’s water-resistance seals and cause internal damage.

 No Extended Submersion

-Keeping the ring submerged underwater continuously for over 12 hours is discouraged, as this strain may affect water seals over time.
+Keeping the ring continuously submerged underwater for over 12 hours is discouraged, as this strain may affect the water seals over time.

 Handling Water Pressure